Skip to content ↓

 The main reason that we provide internet access to our teachers and pupils is to promote educational excellence by facilitating resource sharing, innovation and communication.
 Internet access will be authorised once parents and pupils have returned the signed consent form as part of the Acceptable Use Policy.
 A record will be kept by the Headteacher of all pupils who have been granted internet access.

 All users in Year 2 and above will be provided with usernames and passwords, and are advised to keep this confidential to avoid any other pupils using their login details.
-Pupils’ passwords will be changed on a regular basis, and their activity is continuously monitored by the e-safety officers and the schools’ on-line security system Impero.
+Pupils’ passwords are set and their activity is continuously monitored by the Pastoral Manager and the schools’ Senso Safegaurding system and online filtering is in place via Sophos XG Fire Wall.
+Sophos XG Firewall ensures that when children are online content is filtered to ensure they are safe when browsing.

 Management systems are in place to allow teachers and members of staff to control workstations and monitor pupils’ activity.
-Impero is used to support schools in this.
-Impero is used to address esafety and monitor the safe use of computers, on and offline.
+Senso is used to support schools in this.
+Senso is used to address e-safety and monitor the safe use of computers, on and offline.
 This helps to identify safeguarding risks from the words that are typed, even if not saved in documents.
 This is to help address worries that children may have by; letting them confide anonymously, resolve bullying issues, detect issues that children may be of concern to a safeguarding officer.

 All school systems will be protected by up-to-date virus software.
 Sophos provides online security for schools in the Trust.
 Sophos guards the schools’ internet connections from threats that are posed to internet users and the network infrastructure.
 This helps to prevent hacking of systems and data and a wide range of malware, viruses etc. This also helps to restrict access to inappropriate web-content.